 There are important steps and keys to making a good decision.
-Good or solid decision-making is essential to living a living and efficiently.
+Good or solid decision-making is essential to living efficiently.
 We face different decisions on a daily basis.
 Some are small and minor results, others are huge and potentially life-changing.

 There is a method that will make good decisions to learn.
 It is not something that we are born with birth, but step by step.